MrConsoleka/MrConsoleka/README.md

 <a><img align="right" src="auch.gif" weight="200" height="228" title="Python"/></a>
 My name is Roman, and I am 14 years old.
 I am proud to say that I am a Python developer.
-My introduction to the world of programming started at the age of 11, when I felt a wave of inspiration and desire to create something new.</b>
+My introduction to the world of programming started at the age of 11, when I felt a wave of inspiration and desire to create something new. <br/>
 Now I am developing bots for Telegram and Discord, as well as creating unique websites.
 Every project for me is not just a job, but an opportunity to express my ideas and bring them to life, making the world of technology more interesting and accessible.

 > “I'm not a great programmer; I'm just a good programmer with great habits.” **Kent Beck**